The European Parliament doesn’t want to spread the coronavirus by traveling to France. The French are furious.

 The French like to tout that Strasbourg is a symbol of European peace, since it passed between French and German control several times in recent centuries.
 Critics say Strasbourg is now also a symbol of European excess, with restaurants catering to the lobbyists who bend lawmakers’ ears on the finer points of regulation that is approved there.

 As a matter of practicality, most of the rest of the life of the European Union carries on in Brussels during ordinary times, and most lawmakers, except the French ones, resent the schlep.
-Parliament has repeatedly voted to do away with the requirement, although because it is required by treaty, a change would require the unanimous consent of all E.U. countries — and France appears unlikely to allow it any time soon.
+Parliament has repeatedly voted to do away with the requirement, although because it is required by treaty, a change would require the unanimous consent of E.U. countries — and France appears unlikely to allow it any time soon.

 Still, the virus trumps French demands, at least for now.
 European Parliament President David Sassoli, an Italian, called off the Strasbourg plans earlier this month for health reasons, promising to reconsider for next month’s session.